-Performance Criteria A (Criteria A): Equipment shall operate as intended with no degradation of performance and no loss of function during or after test.
+Performance Criteria A (Criteria A): Equipment shall operate as intended with no degradation of performance and no loss of function during or after the test.

-Performance Criteria B (Criteria B): Equipment may experience loss of function (one or more) during test but shall operate as intended with some degradation of performance and functions self-recoverable after test.
+Performance Criteria B (Criteria B): Equipment may experience loss of function (one or more) during the test but shall operate as intended with some degradation of performance and functions self-recoverable after the test.

-Performance Criteria C (Criteria C): Equipment may experience loss of function (one or more) during test but shall operate as intended with some degradation of performance and functions recoverable by operator after test.
+Performance Criteria C (Criteria C): Equipment may experience loss of function (one or more) during the test but shall operate as intended with some degradation of performance and functions recoverable by an operator after the test.